Property visit/market appraisal

 Instructing Crown Home Buying and Letting

-We will arrange to have professional photos taken and floor plans of the property drawn up, which CHB will pay for.
+We will arrange to have professional photos taken and floor plans of the property drawn up, which Crown Home Buying & Letting (CHBL) will pay for.
 In addition, we will film an in-depth property video tour where if necessary we will also dress the property with accessories, this will also be posted on our YouTube channel.

 We will deal with all applicant enquiries, conduct viewings and provide regular feedback to you on a weekly basis.

-We will present to you all reasonable offers and assist you in achieving the best possible rental price based on current stock supply, tenant profile, move in date and payment terms.
+We will present to you all offers and assist you in achieving the best possible rental price based on current stock supply, tenant profile, the applicants' move-in date and payment terms.

 We will instruct a third-party referencing company to carry out reference checks on the tenant and their guarantor if applicable.
 This will include:

-A reference report will then be presented for your approval.
-If required, you can obtain rental guarantee and legal protection insurance.
+A reference report will then be presented to you for your approval.
+If required, we can assist you with obtaining a rental guarantee and legal protection insurance.
 Please refer to our Terms and Conditions for more information.

-The tenant will pay up to 6 weeks deposit depending on the annual rent and first rental payment in advance.
+The tenant will pay between 5-6 weeks security deposit, depending on the annual rent, and the first rental payment in advance.
 We will register deposit funds with Deposit Protection Scheme (DPS).

 We will visit your property to ensure the apartment is in good order.
 If required, we will arrange maintenance, cleaning and relevant Health and Safety checks.